Makayacine/Chemistry/BindingDB/README.md

     ```
 2.  **Download Data:** Obtain the `BindingDB_All.tsv` file from the official BindingDB website.
 3.  **Run the Notebook:** Open and execute the cells in `Binding.DB.ipynb` in a Jupyter environment.

+##NB the Notebook takes a minutes to load because of the pyspark